GregHowe/tech-portfolio/code-samples/backend-dotnet/README.md

 ### 🟢 Code Samples in .NET Core:

+This section showcases my backend development skills using **.NET Core**, with a focus on clean architecture, secure access control, and scalable endpoint design.
+Each code sample reflects my commitment to separation of concerns, testability, and maintainable service orchestration — especially in multi-tenant environments.

+You'll find examples of:
+- RESTful controllers with minimal logic and injected services
+- Authorization strategies for scoped access
+- Integration with Entity Framework Core and SQL Server
+- Modular layering for domain, application, and infrastructure
+- Unit and integration testing using xUnit

+These samples are drawn from real-world projects where I designed APIs that are not only functional, but also extensible and easy to onboard for teams.

 📦 Full repo: [Commerce-platform-fullstack-Dacodes](https://github.com/GregHowe/commerce-platform-fullstack-Dacodes/tree/main/Core.Backend)

 This controller demonstrates clean separation of concerns, secure access control, and scalable endpoint design.
 It’s part of a multi-tenant architecture where some brand data must be publicly accessible, while updates require authentication.